-A key part of this programme are the second and third year group projects and the 4th year individual research project.
+A key part of this programme are the second and third year group projects and the fourth year individual research project.
 In second and third year you will work in a small group to design, make and test a solution to a bioengineering problem.
 These projects will allow you to develop professional engineering skills and appreciate the subtleties of working in a team.
 You will also be given support in managing a team and giving effective feedback to others, which includes training and practice with the process of peer review which will form part of the assessment for these projects.
 For the process of peer review each member of a team is asked to provide relative effort marks for their team members via an anonymous on-line form.
 We guide you through this process, including an early practice run to ensure that this is fair and informative.
-In fourth year you are required to undertake a substantial research project embedded in a research team within the Bioengineering department.
+In fourth year you are required to undertake a substantial research project during your placement abroad.